JetBrains/kotlin-web-site/docs/topics/kapt.md

 ### Caching annotation processors' classloaders (since 1.5.20)

-> Caching annotation processors' classloaders in kapt is [Experimental](https://kotlinlang.org/docs/components-stability.html).
+> Caching annotation processors' classloaders in kapt is [Experimental](components-stability.md).
 > It may be dropped or changed at any time.
-Opt-in is required (see the details below), and you should use it only for evaluation purposes.
+Use it only for evaluation purposes.
 > We would appreciate your feedback on it in [YouTrack](https://youtrack.jetbrains.com/issue/KT-28901).
 >
 {type="warning"}